tj-tusharjain/azure-compute-docs/articles/virtual-machines/Metadata-Security-Protocol/troubleshoot-guide.md

 ---

 # Troubleshooting guide
 This page provides some basic troubleshooting guide.
-If you are unable to resolve the issues encountered while using the Metadata Security Protocol (MSP) feature, please contact our Support team.
+If you're unable to resolve the issues encountered while using the Metadata Security Protocol (MSP) feature, please contact our Support team.

-## New VM/VMSS deployment failures
+## New Virtual Machine (VM) or Virtual Machine Scale Sets deployment failures

 ### Windows

-In Windows, the necessary components (GPA and eBPF for Windows) will be automatically installed by the platform.
+In Windows, the necessary components (GPA and eBPF for Windows) are automatically installed by the platform.
 If this fails:

-1. Ensure you are using a [supported OS version]() <- link to compatibility matrix here.
+1. Ensure you're using a [supported OS version]() <- link to compatibility matrix here.
 1. Ensure the failure code is [MSP related]() <- Link to possible errors
 1. Retry the deployment.
 Transient failures are a part of cloud computing.
 1. If the issue persists, please contact support.

 ### Linux

-Ensure that you are using a [valid image]()
+Ensure that you're using a [valid image]()

 - The GPA must be baked into your image in order to deploy with MSP enabled.
 - Your cloud-init version must be a newer, MSP aware version.
-If it is not, a race condition will occur between it and the GPA.
+If it's not, a race condition will occur between it and the GPA.

-The exact failure will depend on if/how your image is misconfigured or if a platform failure occurred:
+The exact failure depends on if/how your image is misconfigured or if a platform failure occurred:

 | GPA Installed | Cloud-init Version | Expected Failure | Cause |
 |--|--|--|--|